 Eric Rhoads 1:00:12

-So, you know, in between editing film stuff, that’s cool.
+So, in between editing film stuff, that’s cool.
 So who knows?
 You’re absolutely right.
 This is one of these great professions.
 It’s, it was a cartoon that I saw a friend of mine sent me or I think it may have saw on the internet, I don’t know.
 And it was for cartoons of an artist painting on a board kind of leaning over.
 And the first one was pre pandemic.
 And then it says, maybe it was, it was for I forget what for, during pandemic, after pandemic, it was the same pose.
 For we’re all we’re doing what we do, right so it’s really been fortunate to a degree for for many of us artists.
 It’s it hasn’t curtailed us other than the social side of it.
 That it has but we can still work

 Eric Rhoads 1:01:03